ithline/extensions-http/README.md

 Each method can be configured to lowercase the route path and/or query strings, and append trailing slash to the path.

-Generator handles parameter encoding, `IEnumerable` parameters and optional route and query parameters.
+Generator handles parameter encoding, array parameters and optional route and query parameters.

 ## Installation